 Areas of Interest: Sustainability, Inclusive Design and Inclusive Education.

 Rustam Vania is Dean of Projects and is interested in communication design with emphasis on environmental and social contexts.
 As a graphic designer, illustrator and cartoonist, his focus is in the interface between educational needs and creative communication solutions.
 He coordinates and conceptualises interdisciplinary courses where the primary pedagogical method is place-based learning (space, place and people) through real life contexts and/or projects.
 Subjects range from heritage conservation to habitat studies to design in education and ecological design.
 He has over a decades experience in developing popular creative communication strategies for science, environment and development education.
 He was the founder editor and designer of Gobar Times, a monthly magazine supplement to Down To Earth, the science and environment fortnightly published by the Centre for Science and Environment (CSE).

 Geetanjali Sachdev is an art and design pedagogue and practitioner.
 She has been involved in framing interdisciplinary pedagogical frameworks for academic programs in art and design, at the undergraduate and postgraduate levels.
 Her art and design practice includes working with paper and paper goods.
 At Srishti, her roles have included deanship of the post-graduate and advanced diploma programs, chairing admissions, and coordinating the foundation studies and core skills programs.
 Geetanjali is currently doing her PhD in Art & Design at Srishti through which she is exploring art and design pedagogies for plant representations.
 She teaches courses related to food, patterns, motifs and decorative street art.
-Geetanjali is the Dean for the School of Continuing, Open and Professional Education (SCOPE).
+Geetanjali is the Dean for the Postgraduate Professional Program and Postgraduate Program in Arts.